Part 10: Project Cloning and Templates Training Video (2:07)

 Let’s pop over to the company calendar we created and give it a refresh to see our new show automatically added to it.

 One great way to use the Clone from Existing Project is to set up a project that acts as a template.
 You can add in basic info like designer deadlines, a rough rehearsal schedule, locations and roles.
 Then clone from that, and use it as a starting point for your future productions.
 Using this feature, you’ll be able to build out a full complement of projects in no time.
-If you set the “Template” project status as “Inactive” then it won’t show up in your Production Books.
+If you set the “Template” project status as “Draft” then it won’t show up in your Production Books.